- Video: 7 to 9 Months Old Baby Sleep

 By the time your baby reaches the 7-month mark, your baby’s sleep pattern is more like an adult, which means less waking up at night.
-Most babies by 8 to 9 months settle themselves back to sleep if they wake up at night.
+Most babies, by 8 to 9 months, settle themselves back to sleep if they wake up at night.
 However, some babies might require being breastfed or bottle-fed to go back to sleep.

 During the Day

 After 6 months, a baby’s pattern does not change much.
 During 7 to 9 months, a baby may be napping 3-4 times a day.
-These naps can be categorized into morning, afternoon and late-afternoon nap.
+These naps can be categorised into morning, afternoon and late-afternoon nap.
 Your baby might be sleeping 3 to 4 hours spread over three to four naps.

 Babies tend to sleep for longer hours at night from 7 months of age onwards.
 They can sleep from 11 to 14 hours at a stretch at night.
 Where some babies enjoy uninterrupted night sleep, others might occasionally wake up for a feed.

-How to Establish Good Baby Sleeping habits?
+How to Establish Good Baby Sleeping Habits?

 You can establish good sleeping habits in your baby by doing the following: